 Okan has advised clients on a number of electricity generation facility projects, including renewable energy projects.
 He has significant experience in the privatisation of energy facilities as well as EPC contracts.

-Being a disputes lawyer (and recognised by Who’s Who Legal as a future leader of the arbitration world), Okan has successfully represented several international clients as well as local entities both in institutional and ad hoc arbitration proceedings concerning major infrastructure projects including build-operate-transfer (BOT) model investments and EPC contracts.
+Being a disputes lawyer (and recognised by Who’s Who Legal as a future leader of the arbitration world), Okan has successfully represented several international clients as well as local entities in both institutional and ad hoc arbitration proceedings concerning major infrastructure projects, including build-operate-transfer (BOT) model investments and EPC contracts.
 In 2017 he was an expert witness in an LCIA arbitration concerning a multibillion-dollar claim arising from a major international energy project.